nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Managing Projects

-This section documents the commands related to managing projects.
+This section of the user guide explains how to _create_, _delete_, and _update_ a project using commands that allows users to manage their projects efficiently.

 ### Creating a project: `p`

-Creates a new project.
+Creating a project requires specifying the project's name, which must be unique, and the email of the client who submitted the project.
+There are several optional arguments available, such as the project's status, source, description, accepted and deadline date.
+If the project is added successfully, a message confirming the addition will be displayed.

 **Compulsory Arguments**